petermr/tigr2ess/crops/rice/ami-search-cooccurRiceLocalDictionary.md

 ```

 ## Run time and memory requirements
-Storage space requirements for the project folder containing papers and all cooccurance results over the disk is around 324 MB.
+Storage space requirements for the project folder containing papers and all cooccurance results over the disk is around `324 MB`.
-Total elapsed time for the execution of the ami-search-cooccur is around 160-190 seconds.
+Total elapsed time for the execution of the ami-search-cooccur is around `10-12 mins`.

 ## Cooccurance and search results

 Here is screenshots of tables containg common-cooccurance results.
 Cooccurance is found among self and with